techgrounds/techgrounds-JonBoers/10-16_PRG/PRG-03.md

 * Determine the data types of all four variables (a, b, c, d) using a built in function.
 * Make a new variable x and give it the value b + d.
 Print the value of x.
 This will raise an error.
 Fix it so that print(x) prints a float.
 * Write a comment above every line of code that tells the reader what is going on in your script.

-**Exercise 2:**

-* Create a new script.
-* Use the input() function to get input from the user.
-Store that input in a variable.
-* Find out what data type the output of input() is.
-See if it is different for different kinds of input (numbers, words, etc.).

-## Key-terms
-[Schrijf hier een lijst met belangrijke termen met eventueel een korte uitleg.]

-## Opdracht
-### Gebruikte bronnen
-[Plaats hier de bronnen die je hebt gebruikt.]

-### Ervaren problemen
-[Geef een korte beschrijving van de problemen waar je tegenaan bent gelopen met je gevonden oplossing.]

-### Resultaat

-**Exercise 1:**

 ```
 #this sets variable a to string